andrewcooke/choochoo/docs/impulse.md

 These can be configured in various ways.
-For example, by adding additional instances of `HeartRateStatistics` to the statistics pipeline we can calculate different HR Impules (with different `gamma` and `zero` parameters).
+For example, by adding additional instances of `HeartRateStatistics` to the statistics pipeline we can calculate different HR Impulse (with different `gamma` and `zero` parameters).

 Similarly, we can configure additional responses.